 How Can We Partner with You?

 KSSB Field Services is a statewide resource for schools and families with a child who has a visual impairment, including those with additional needs and/or deaf-blindness.
 Many of the resources are available free-of-charge to your district, however a nominal fee is charged for some services and when direct services are provided for unique situations in high need areas.
-A KSSB Price List is available for you to reveiw.
+A KSSB 2020-2021 SERVICE REQUEST PRICE LIST is available for you to review.
 If in need of support, use the Request for Services Button below.

 Functional Vision Assessment: to determine the student’s ability to use his or her vision in a variety of settings and describe the impact of vision loss on learning.
 Included in the FVA is instructional and environmental modifications, accommodations and suggestions related to specialized instruction.

 Learning Media Assessment: to determine the most effective learning medium for literacy and communication.
 Recommendations include appropriate formats for instruction such as print, auditory, tactual, digital or a combination.

 Orientation & Mobility Assessment: evaluates the ability to travel safely in both familiar and unfamiliar home, school and community environments.

 Assistive Technology Assessment: completed to determine accessibility of provided instructional materials and the most effective mainstream or assistive technology needed to access the educational curriculum.